 The shutoff valve is a DC powered, normally closed, single-stage gas control valve.
-It consists of an aluminum housing containing a magnetically actuated single poppet valve.
+It consists of a painted carbon steel housing containing a single gate valve.
+The shutoff valve utilizes NBR diaphragms and seals and is suitable for methane-based gases up to 0.1 vol.% H2S (dry).
 Not recommended for use with gases that would corrode aluminum, steel, or other non-ferrous metals such as brass.
-The shutoff valve is supplied 24 volts DC through a two pin connector from the Bi-Fuel Control Panel via a dedicated wiring harness.
-When the shutoff valve is energized, i.e., when bi-fuel mode is activated, the valve opens instantly.
-When de-energized, the shutoff valve closes instantly, resulting in immediate transition of the engine to 100% diesel mode.
+The shutoff valve is supplied 24 volts DC from the Bi-Fuel Control Panel via a dedicated wiring harness.
+When the shutoff valve is energized, i.e., when bi-fuel mode is activated, the gate takes three seconds to open.
+When deenergized, the shutoff valve closes instantly, resulting in immediate transition of the engine to 100% diesel mode.